Student Activity Fee FAQs

 Q: How much money does the fee bring in?

-A: At the $40 per semester level, the Fee generates roughly $4.6 million.
+A: At the $40 per semester level, the Fee generates approximately $4.6 million in a typical year.

 Q: What is the money generated from the fee used for?

 A: A fixed amount of $1.03 million from the Student Activity Fee (SAF) revenue is dedicated to funding student organization resources, graphic design and video editing services, as well as Signature Events and limited staffing for positions that support SAF-funded programs.
 The balance of the revenue is allocated according to a formula determined by the Council on Student Affairs.

 As of the Council on Student Affairs' most recent review in Spring 2022, the breakdown is: